 Among the most difficult and recurring problems faced by municipal officials through the years has been regulation and control of animals.
 It continues to surface at the public policy-makers level and across neighborhood fences.
-This page focuses principally on nuisance problems.
-For issues relating to general animal control regulations see Animal Control.

 Animal noise ordinance provisions require adequate notice and uniform enforcement.
 In Spokane v.
 Fischer, 110 Wn.2d 541 (1988), the Washington Supreme Court held a Spokane ordinance void for vagueness.
 The ordinance provided that "No owner of a dog or owner or occupant of premises upon which a dog is kept or harbored may allow such a dog to disturb or annoy any other person or neighborhood by frequent or habitual howling, yelping or barking.
 Whoever harbors such a dog maintains a nuisance."
 The court held that the ordinance did not provide adequate notice of unlawful conduct or adequate standards to prevent its arbitrary enforcement.